dvito/govuptime/README.md

 Is the government up?

-How long has it been done?
+How long has it been down?

 Whats the service level?